 Key Takeaways

-- Using a bill of materials templates helps develop comprehensive BOMs and is timesaving when carrying out repetitive production processes such as mass production.
+• Using a BOM template helps develop comprehensive BOMs and is timesaving when carrying out repetitive production processes such as mass production.

-- A standard bill of materials template should consist of BOM level, product number/codes, product name, phase, description, quantity, unit of measurement, procurement type, reference designators, and BOM notes.
+• A standard template should consist of BOM level, product number/codes, product name, phase, description, quantity, unit of measurement, procurement type, reference designators, and BOM notes.